 A FIRST-HALF horror show cost Billericay their unbeaten home record at New Lodge this afternoon.

-An error from Billericay keeper Dale Brightly gifted Tim Sills a soft opener and the striker volleyed home two more before the interval to complete his hat-trick and leave the hosts with a mountain to climb.
+An error from Billericay keeper Dale Brightly gifted Tim Sills a soft opener and the striker volleyed home two more before the interval to complete his hat-trick and leave the hosts with a

 They looked capable of climbing it with a much-improved second-half display.

 But a goal early in the second half from skipper Rob Swaine was all they could manage as Basingstoke held firm and rode their luck to take home the points.

 Basingstoke shaded a cagey and often niggly start and, after Tims Sills had poked a sitter wide, they took a 16th minute lead when the same player capitalised on a calamitous fresh-air

 kick from Brightly to roll the ball into an unguarded net.

 It spurred the hosts into life and they almost drew level when Swaine arrived late to send a typically committed header just over the bar from Glenn Poole’s corner.